 Blogging has changed my life for the better in so many ways.
 Thanks to my blog, I've been able to earn a full-time income and work from home.
+I can't tell you how grateful I am to be able to spend more quality time with my family.
 It's been amazing!

 I've helped thousands of bloggers start and grow their blogs.
-Let me show you how to start a WordPress blog as well as grow and monetize your blog!
+In this free guide, I'll show you how to start a WordPress blog as well as grow and monetize your blog!

 UPDATE: Bluehost has a great deal!
 If you purchase your hosting through Bluehost for just $3.95 a month, they'll give you a free domain name.

 In this tutorial, I will teach you how to create your own blog from start to finish.
 But first, make sure you sign up for my free blogging email course!
 I have received so much great feedback on how helpful this course is!